An excerpt from an original audit.

 6. Employees' Sense Of Empowerment

-7. Existence Of And Effectiveness Of Internal Complaint Resolution
+7. Existence Of And Effectiveness Of Internal Complaint Resolution System

 8. Frequency And Types Of Complaints And Litigation